Santa Claus: The Movie: Reception

-Santa Claus: The Movie received negative reviews upon release, with a rating of 22% on Rotten Tomatoes, from the 23 reviews counted.
+Box office

 Box Office Mojo lists the film's total United States box office gross as $23,717,291, less than its $30–50 million production budget.
 The film was however highly popular in the UK, grossing £5,073,000.
 The film also would go on to become the most repeated Christmas film ever shown on British television.

+Critical response

+Santa Claus: The Movie received negative reviews upon release, with a rating of 22% on Rotten Tomatoes, from the 23 reviews counted.

 Chicago Sun-Times critic Roger Ebert noted some positive points to the film, writing that the film "does an interesting job of visualizing Santa's workshop" and Santa's elves.
 He also praised the film's special effects, particularly the New York City fly-over sequence involving Santa.
 Ebert also had some praise for Lithgow's "nice, hateful performance", but wrote that "the villain is not drawn big enough".
 He ceded that young children would probably like most of the film, but that older children and adults are "likely to find a lot of it a little thin".

 Vincent Canby of The New York Times was less positive than Ebert, calling the production "elaborate and tacky".
 He described the film as having "the manner of a listless musical without any production numbers".
 Unlike Ebert, he offered little praise for the film's production design.
 Canby quipped that "Santa's workshop must be the world's largest purchaser of low-grade plywood" and that the flyover sequences with Santa "aren't great".
 The only praise he had for the film's acting was for John Lithgow, who Canby wrote "(gave) the film's only remotely stylish performance".
 A more recent review by William Mager for the BBC echoed Canby and Ebert's comments.

 In his book Have Yourself a Movie Little Christmas, critic Alonso Duralde lists Santa Claus: The Movie in his chapter of worst Christmas films ever.
 His reasons include weak plot, garish production design, blatant product placement (particularly for McDonald's, though Coke and Pabst Blue Ribbon are also prominent), and scenery-chewing overacting on the part of Lithgow.
 Duralde ultimately concludes that the film is "a train-wreck of a Christmas film that's so very wrong that you won't be able to tear yourself away from it".

 John Lithgow, in a 2019 interview, said that Santa Claus was "one of the tackiest movies I've ever been in.
 It seemed cheesy and it certainly never stuck...except in England.
 It is huge over there.
 I wish I had a nickel for every Englishman who's told me [it's their favorite film].
 In England, that's half of what I'm known for".